GabrielFdeOliveira/GigaChallenge/README.md

 6- Replace Hardcoded Data with File Import:

-    Replace the initial hardcoded graph data with actual data imported from the .graphml file.
+    Replace the initial hardcoded graph data with actual data imported from the .dot file.
-    Use graphlib for graph manipulation and xml2js for XML parsing.
+    Use dotparser for graph manipulation.

 7- Adjust the logic accordingly.